I will try to make a list of items here, but I could probably write a book on this.

 -

-side effects) must be a verb, no exceptions.
-If the impure function
+effects) must be a verb, no exceptions.
+If the impure function returns a

-returns a result indicating success or failure, the name must begin with
+result indicating success or failure, the name must begin with 'try'

-'try' followed by the actual verb, for example 'tryAdd()'.
-If the name
+followed by the actual verb, for example 'tryAdd()'.
+If the name does not

-does not begin with `try` then the rule is that the function will signal
+begin with `try` then the rule is that the function will signal failure by

 When multiple words are combined to form an identifier, they must still make sense.
 As an example of what to avoid, take the `INotifyPropertyChanged` interface of WPF.
 This name is deplorable because notify is a verb, not a noun or an adjective, and because an object implementing this interface is not a property-changed notification, it is an object which may issue property-changed notifications.
 Admittedly, it is difficult to come up with a good name to describe such objects; a decent choice might be `PropertyChangedNotificationIssuer`, but this might be a bit too long for some people's taste.
 An alternative is to use a familiar term of broader scope if there is no possibility of confusion.
 So, another decent choice here might simply be `Mutable`.
 It is true that all kinds of different classes are mutable without issuing property-changed notifications, but then again the only thing that different mutable classes could have in common simply by virtue of being mutable, so as to warrant a common interface for all of them, is issuing notifications about their mutations.
 The point to take home from all this is that although it is difficult to come up with good names, the application of some actual thinking should produce a name which is at least a bit better than nonsense.